Dance Dance Department Chair

 In 1988, following a successful career as a freelance modern dance performer, Ms. Garant was invited by Cirque du Soleil to train in Montreal under internationally renowned artistic director Franco Dragone for the project Eclipse.
 Ms. Garant trained in the art of the bouffon, the trapeze, the trampoline, as an acrobat, and as a Cirque du Soleil dancer.

 In 1989, Ms. Garant shifted her focus to choreography and the education of young dancers by joining the faculty of the Royal Winnipeg Ballet School.
-During her long association with the Royal Winnipeg Ballet, Ms. Garant created the Modern Dance and Choreographic Programs and was the director of the postgraduate Aspirant Program.
+During her long association of 16 years with the Royal Winnipeg Ballet, Ms. Garant created the Modern Dance and Choreographic Programs and was the director of the postgraduate Aspirant Program.
 Ms. Garant choreographed new works for the professional division of the school and the aspirant program.
 Simultaneously, she collaborated with Winnipeg’s GroundSwell New Music Series as a choreographer on many productions.

 From 1994 to 2004, Ms. Garant was awarded annual grants for her choreographic works from the Manitoba Arts Council and travel grants from the Canada Council for the Arts, including one that enabled Ms. Garant to travel to the Caribbean to study Afro-Caribbean dance.
 During these 12 weeks, she studied with the Antigua National Dance Theatre and the Grenada Dance Ensemble and visited Dominica to meet with the artistic community.
 She also sat as a Jury member for the City of Winnipeg’s Arts Council and the Manitoba Arts Council.
 In 2006 Ms. Garant sat as a Jury member for the Manitoba Arts Council’s Award of Distinction.